wafflepie/redux-syringe/docs/faq/general.md

 If you're having issues with infinite loops outside production environments, passing `shouldHotReload: false` might help you get around this issue.

 > `store.replaceReducer` will otherwise cause all prior actions to be redispatched to the new reducer, updating the state.
 This might cause a rerender of some of your components.
 However, if you are creating components dynamically without proper memoization, they will be completely remounted.
-Whenever a Redux Tools decorator is remounted, the injectables are reinjected accordingly.
+Whenever a Redux Syringe decorator is remounted, the injectables are reinjected accordingly.
 This will cause another `store.replaceReducer` call and an infinite loop.

 See the [API Documentation](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md) for more info.